cgp/esjs/src/app/js/lib/js/esjs/README.md

-This is sort of a Roadmap/Featurelist, a simple way to track what is or isn't supported yet as part of esjs.
+This is sort of a Roadmap/Featurelist, a simple way to track what is or isn't supported yet as part of esjs....

 Legend:
 ------